AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

 * Goal is to reach a level of confidence as good as the level reached by testing alone
 * Industrial use

-   - E.g., Airbus for avionics software, Altran for military software, etc.
+   - E.g., Airbus for avionics software, NVIDIA for automotive software, etc.

 ========
 Lab